 Our daily email updates are managed by Google Feedburner.
 We do not supply email address to this service.
 The user has to actively subscribe to the service directly with Google, through our page.

 If spam is found in our forums the associated account is banned and certain information (username, email address and IP address) is submitted to Stop Forum Spam, a third party database service tracking such activities.
-We do no submit any other information and we do not submit information if a user account is banned for reasons other than spam.
+We do not submit any other information and we do not submit information if a user account is banned for reasons other than spam.
 We also use this service to identify spammers and deny registration or access to our forums.

 We use the Cloudflare CDN services.
 Cloudflare may at any time present visitors with a request for information before giving access to our site.
 This request for information is generally presented when Cloudflare has reasons to believe the visitor is using a compromised browser or system, act as a spammer or a bad actor in general.
 This request for information is automated and no information is automatically exchanged between us and Cloudflare.
 We manually add IP address ranges to Cloudflare from time to time to prevent known spammers from accessing our website.

 In the course of serving advertisements to this site, our third-party advertiser server may place or recognize a unique cookie file.
 We use Google DFP For Small Business to serve ads when you visit our Web site.
-Ads can be hosted by Google DoubleClick, Tribal Fusion, and other networks.
+Ads can be hosted by Google DoubleClick, Tribal Fusion, Amazon Affiliates and other networks.
 These companies may use information (but not including your name, address, email address or telephone number) about your visits to this and other Web sites in order to provide advertisements on this site and other sites about goods and services that may be of interest to you.

 This site contains links to other sites.
 Geekzone is not responsible for the privacy practices or the content of such web sites.